AlexIvanchyk/django_restful_translator/README.md

 - **Translation management**: Admin inlines for managing translations from the Django Admin site.

-- **Translation synchronization**: Commands `generatelocales` and `update_database_translations` export translations to `.po` files and import them back into the database, keeping translations synchronized across different environments.

 - **REST API support**: Provided serializers (`TranslatableDBSerializer`, `TranslatableDBDictSerializer`, `TranslatableGettextSerializer`, `TranslatableGettextDictSerializer`) ensure translated fields are properly serialized in API responses.

+- **Translation synchronization**: Commands `generate_locales` and `update_database_translations` export translations to `.po` files and import them back into the database, keeping translations synchronized across different environments.

+- **Automatic Translation**: The library supports automatic translation of model fields through popular translation providers like Google Translate and AWS Translate.
+The feature is configurable and can be run via an admin command.

 ## Advantages